Call for Abstract

 Agriculture conference focus on the topic Agriculture Engineering.
 Agricultural Engineering is developed to make advances in sustainable agriculture which is totally eco-friendly.
 By the middle of the 20th century, Agricultural Engineering evolved into four types of activity like Power and machinery, Irrigation and drainage, Farm structures and environment, Processing and electrification.
 Most Agricultural Engineering focused on biological engineering, efficient use of irrigation water, renewable energy and environmental issues.
 Agricultural Engineering is facing three great challenges: Food safety and Food security, protecting the species and natural resources and reduced employment status.
 Agricultural Engineering is focused on engineering skills and technologies that take a strong approach to current problems.
 Food security and crop production will be much stronger if Agricultural Engineering can be developed appropriately.

-- Track 1-1Agro-technical processes
+- Track 1-1Bioinformation system

-- Track 1-2Agricultural machinery
+- Track 1-5Agricultural machinery

-- Track 1-3Nanotechnology in agriculture
+- Track 1-6Nanotechnology in agriculture

-Agriculture conference focuses on the topic food security and welcomes to all person who related to food security.
+Agriculture conference focuses on the topic of food security and welcomes to all person who related to food security.
 A policy orientation for food security and safety include state-wise, previous, current and future policy issues, and cope-wise sustainability of agriculture.
 The particular part of food distribution in our society can be examined through the research of the changes in the food supply chain.
 Globalization, in particular, has significant effects on the food supply chain by validating scale effect in the food distribution industry.
 Provision of an adequate amount of essential nutrients to human beings has ever been the challenge in the province of food security.
 Hence, malnutrition is heavily interlinked to food security consideration, yet difficult to be eliminated. food security and policy, therefore, become magnetic in the province of research.

-- Track 2-1Food and nutritional security
+- Track 2-1Food and nutrition security

 - Track 2-2Sustainable intensification of food production systems